OWASP/www-project-top-10-for-large-language-model-applications/0_5_vulns/SteveWilson_PromptInjection.md

 Prompt Injection, much like SQL Injection or Cross-Site Scripting (XSS), is a vulnerability that arises when an attacker can manipulate input to an AI model to produce harmful outputs.
 It's a unique challenge in the world of AI and machine learning, specifically for large language models (LLMs) that generate text based on user input.

-# Nature of the Threat

 Unlike traditional injection attacks where an attacker targets a software's code, in prompt injection, the target is an AI's learning model.
 The attacker aims to manipulate the model's output to generate harmful or misleading content.
 This could include generating illegal content, revealing sensitive information, or promoting harmful behavior.

-# Severity of the Issue

 The severity of prompt injection attacks can range from low to high, depending on the application of the AI.
 For a benign AI application, the risk might be limited to generating inappropriate or off-topic responses.
 However, for an AI used in critical applications or dealing with sensitive data, the risks could be far more severe, such as data leakage, misinformation, or harmful actions.

-# Mitigation Strategies

 Addressing prompt injection attacks involves both technical and policy approaches.
 On the technical side, rate limiting requests to the AI can help prevent mass exploitation.
 Alert lists can be used to detect and block unsafe content.
 More secure model designs can also help.
 On the policy side, AI governance, including robust testing, auditing, and monitoring, is vital.
 User awareness and education about potential AI manipulation should also be emphasized.

-# Future Trends

 As AI and machine learning become more pervasive, the threat of prompt injection will likely increase.
 Security professionals will need to be proactive in understanding the unique vulnerabilities that AI introduces and developing strategies to mitigate them.
 Future iterations of the OWASP Top 10 will likely need to consider AI-specific threats like prompt injection more prominently.

-# Research and Community Efforts

 The cybersecurity community has recognized the threat of prompt injection, and researchers are actively working on mitigation strategies.
 These efforts will be crucial in shaping the future of AI security.